indiamcq/atem-mini/readme.md

 # Some tools for the Atem Mini macro

-Here is a tabel that I use to generate Atem Macros with an XSLT.
+Here is a table that I use to generate Atem Macros with an XSLT.

 | Index | Name | Position | Type | Input | Size% | Switch | KeyCut |
 |----|---|---|---|---|---|---|---|